WokLibCodeClub/LetterA/Step6-rectangles/README.md

 Rectangle variables
 -------------------

 A Rectangle in Pygame Zero is a box which can be drawn in the window.
 To make a rectangle we create a new variable.
 The variables you have seen so far have been ones that contain numbers (numerical variables), ones that contain text (string variables), ones that can be either True or False (Boolean variables) but in fact in Python variables can be all sorts of other things which go  under the name of "objects".
-We are going to make a variabe which is a Rectangle object.
+We are going to make a variable which is a Rectangle object.

 To do this we have to use code like this: